otomad/OtomadHelper/docs/v4/introduction.md

 # Welcome to Otomad Helper Documentation!

-**Otomad Helper** is a YTPMV/otoMAD/YTP extension for Vegas Pro that enables Vegas to accept scores such as MIDI sequence files as input and automatically generate YTPMV tracks.
+**Otomad Helper** for Vegas, designed to allow Vegas to accept MIDI files as input, and automatically generate YTPMV/otoMAD tracks.

 Check out the [usage](usage.md) section for further information, including how to [install](usage.md#installation) the extension.